VlodkoMr/near-river/readme.md

 - **NEAR Social Integration:** Parse `social.near` events for enhanced search and filtering capabilities.
 - **AI-Powered Analytics:** Gain valuable insights and data analytics directly from your setup with integrated AI.
 - **No External API Usage for AI:** Enjoy unlimited AI queries without rate or data limits, and no extra costs — the AI runs on your own machine!
+- **User-defined Event Subscriptions:** Define specific conditions or events to listen for and push these updates through a HTTP or smart-contract, providing real-time, filtered data streams.

 ### Comparison with Existing NEAR Indexer/API Solutions: